Andrew-Max/Andrew-Max.github.io/tech/_posts/2017-01-17-making-the-blog.markdown

 ## And possibly a unix based machine(Mac or Linux)

 I would almost guarantee that everything I'm doing here could be done on Windows but I'm not sure what the differences would be and it may be more difficult.
-This blog assumes you are using mac or windows.
+This blog assumes you are using Mac or Linux.

 # Installing and Running the app